-Key information about the principles of Operation Encompass is been cascaded to all other school staff and Governors.
+In order to support the school's response, key members of staff have undertaken specific training related to Operation Encompass.
+Key information about the principles of Operation Encompass has been cascaded to all other staff and Governors.
 This includes discussing with staff how we can support children who are experiencing Domestic Abuse on a day-to-day basis, and particularly following an Operation Encompass notification.
-No actions taken by school will put the child/ren or adult victim at risk.
+No actions taken by schools will put the child/ren or adult victim at risk.

-Parish C.E.
-Primary School ensures that parents are fully aware of Operation Encompass and when a new child joins our school we ensure that the parents/carers are informed about Operation Encompass.
+Each school within LDST ensures that parents are fully aware of Operation Encompass and when a new child joins a school, leaders ensure that the parents/carers are informed about Operation Encompass.

-Operation Encompass notifications are stored in line with all other confidential safeguarding and child protection information.
-Operation Encompass logs are uploaded to children's safeguarding files on CPOMS.
+Operation Encompass notifications are stored in line with all other confidential safeguarding and child protection information, and recorded on CPOMs

-Operation Encompass data will form part of the termly safeguarding report to Governors.
+All Operation Encompass data (including new MfH notifications) form part of the termly safeguarding report to Governors.
 All information is anonymised for these reports.

-The school has used the Operation Encompass Key Adult Responsibilities checklist to ensure that all appropriate actions have been taken.
+Schools have used the Operation Encompass Key Adult Responsibilities checklist to ensure that all appropriate actions have been taken.